 Maybe you’re wondering: What am I meant to do with the rest of my life?
 Who am I beyond a mother, a wife, an employee, a caregiver, a volunteer?

 You look in the mirror and see more than wrinkles and extra pounds.
 You’re eager to honor your body, no matter the scars and sags that mark your decades.
 You might even, proudly, let yourself go gray!

 You’re ready to accept yourself, gifts and flaws both.
 You’ve finally arrived at a place where you care less about living up to others’ expectations and more about being true to yourself.

 You’re tired of regrets and ready to forgive yourself the mistakes of the past.
 While there are roads you wish you’d taken, choices you wish you hadn’t made, you’re done wringing your hands over those.

 You want—no, you demand—more.
 Today, and every day moving forward.
-You’re ready to take charge of the rest of your life and craft a fulfilling future.
-Because you’ve got a lot of living to do.
+You’re ready to take charge of the rest of your life and create a future you love.